Saharan dust: North Atlantic Ocean circulation

 The presence of Saharan mineral dust in the Atlantic Ocean can attenuate solar radiation, reducing the amount of shortwave radiation that reaches the sea surface and decreasing the sea surface temperature (SST).
 This has been shown to account for up to 35% of the inter-annual variability in summer SST over the North Atlantic.
 A more highly concentrated Saharan Air Layer (SAL) has also been linked with bringing greater precipitation to the northern tropical Atlantic by way of shifting the Intertropical Convergence Zone (ITCZ) north by a few degrees.

 With the presence of dust controlling a lot of the variability in SST, major ocean circulation patterns can also be influenced by dust accumulation.
-Decreased SST can upset the stability of the ocean stratification, leading to enhanced vertical mixing which can in turn influence the behavior of the greater geostrophic flow field.
+Decreased SST can upset the stability of the ocean stratification, leading to enhanced vertical mixing that can in turn influence the behavior of the greater geostrophic flow field.
 Since Saharan Dust originates on the eastern side of the Atlantic basin, this is where the shortwave radiation flux is reduced the most, hence it is the origin of the largest anomalous ocean conditions.
 These anomalies slowly advect westward across the basin, leading to basin-scale zonal pressure gradients that further change the basin-wide circulation.
-These gyre and basin circulation impacts happen on the scale of several years - large dust storm events can have impacts on the circulation years later.
+These gyre and basin circulation effects happen on the scale of several years - large dust storm events can have effects on the circulation years later.

 Desert dust across the Mediterranean

 There are no dust sources in Europe; however, desert dust is occasionally discovered in various areas of Europe.
 The transport of desert dust in the Mediterranean region depends on the seasonal variation of dust sources from Africa and seasonal changes in atmospheric circulation (see previous Saharan Dust Trajectory section).

-Evidence of dust transport from Africa to northern Italy shows that the composition of the particulate matter changed considerably owing to the significant increase of crustal element concentration, e.g., Al, Si, Ti, K, Fe and Ca; however, concentrations of anthropogenic elements remain constant.
+Evidence of dust transport from Africa to northern Italy shows that the composition of the particulate matter changed considerably owing to the significant increase of crustal element concentration, e.g., Al, Si, Ti, K, Fe, and Ca; however, concentrations of anthropogenic elements remain constant.
 Saharan Dust is a major source of atmospheric aerosol over the North Atlantic and Mediterranean, and is the most important sedimentary contributor to the Mediterranean Basin.
 These aerosols play a crucial role in supplying macro- and micro- nutrients to its low-nutrient and low-chlorophyll water, enhancing primary production and affecting the bacterioplankton community structure.
 The Eastern Mediterranean Sea is extremely oligotrophic and is greatly influenced by desert dusts.
-In the past decade, the increase of temperature and decrease of precipitation at the Eastern Mediterranean Sea cause soil drying, leading to increased dust emission.
+In the 2000 decade, the increase of temperature and decrease of precipitation at the Eastern Mediterranean Sea cause soil drying, leading to increased dust emission.
 Due to climate change, this process is expected to continue in the future and contribute more micro- and macro- nutrients into the oligotrophic water.